AtticusDotOne/Documentation/glossary.md

 1. (legal) A right by a person, who is not custodian, over property; usu. ability to reposess upon default.
 EX: *The bank lien on my house is a burden to think about.*
 1. (legal) A right by a person to hold in custody property, which is not owned; usu. in waiting for payment.
 Ex: *The drycleaner withheld the customer's garnments under lien since the customer was behind on payment.*

+**Loan**

+1. (legal) An agreement by which a person (termed: Lendor) transfers assets to another person (termed: borrower) with the expectation of being repaid; usu. with an interest rate applied.

 **Maxim**

 1. (legal) A fundamental principle that are considered self-evident (i.e. requiring no support)